Homebrew/homebrew-cask-fonts/README.md

 $ brew cask install font-inconsolata
 ```

+## Installation behind a proxy

+Some fonts use [Subversion](https://subversion.apache.org/) to retrieve files, which does not read the standard environment variables (`HTTP_PROXY` etc).

+In addition to the environment variables, you will need to setup the [Subversion "servers" configuration file](https://subversion.apache.org/faq.html#proxy).
+Unfortunately, this does not allow for a more dynamic setup where the proxy value changes.

 ## Submitting a Font Cask

 Want to contribute a Font Cask?
 Awesome!
 Please do!
 See [CONTRIBUTING.md](CONTRIBUTING.md)